 Can the ARD be expunged?

 At the completion of the ARD probation, you can petition the court to dismiss and expunge the charges.
 If granted, then your arrest information should be destroyed and charges dismissed.
 But what ARD lawyers will not tell you is that even though the criminal record can be expunged, the PennDOT records cannot be expunged for at least 10 years.
-Also what few tell you is if you get another DUI, you will be treated as a repeat offender.

 In conclusion, many lawyers will automatically recommend ARD, not because it is best for you but because it is easy for them.
 Once it is done, they do not have to deal with the long term impact.
 At The McShane Firm, we will evaluate your case to help you make a fully informed decision as to what is best.
 We don’t believe in cookie cutter, one size fits all solutions.
 We are here to help you make the best decision.
 Sometimes, that means fighting the charges and sometimes it means taking ARD.
 The difference is we will explain the consequences of the various options so you can choose what’s right for you.
 Please call 1-866-MCSHANE for more details.